indigoparadox/doomlegacy/legacy_one/trunk/docs/README_Compiling.txt

 Compiler:
   GCC 3.3+, the Gnu Compiler Collection which, among other things, is a free C/C++ compiler. "http://gcc.gnu.org/"
-  Linux systems most likely already have it installed.</li>
+  Linux systems most likely already have it installed.

   Has been compiled on Linux with Gnu 5.5.0.
   Has been compiled on Linux with Clang 3.8.0